olekernytskyi/rsschool-cv/cv.md

 * GitHub: [Oleksandr Kernytskyi](https://github.com/olekernytskyi)
 * Location: Lublin, Poland
 ## About Me
 I am a simple man with a big willing to became a good coder and a big dreams.
-Also learned 3d modelling and rendering as a hobby
+Also learned 3d modelling and rendering as a hobby.

 ## Skills
 * HTML